 Without any model configuration, GPT3.5’s chat based model gave a sufficient answer, but a longer answer than what we needed.
 By adding brief instructions at the beginning of the conversation, we got the following response to the same question from Tiberbot:

 Notice here we only got a brief numeric answer.
 Given the context, however, this shorter response sufficiently answers the question we asked Tiberbot.
-While this nuanced detail may seem irrelevant at first glance, changes like this can save companies delivering products built on ChatGPT quite a bit of money.
+While this nuanced detail may seem irrelevant at first glance, changes like this can save companies delivering products built on ChatGPT quite a bit of money when using OpenAI’s models.
 Users of the GPT series of models are charged by “token”.
 While tokens are not the exact same as words, they are highly correlated.
 Longer prompts and responses require more tokens and will therefore incur more costs.
 By shortening the response to use fewer tokens here, we were able to cut our cost per API call significantly.
 Much in the same way that architects and engineers leveraging cloud computing must manage costs on AWS, Azure, and GCP, cost management and proper configuration of solutions is paramount to a successful integration of OpenAI’s technology.
 The best interior designers know how to cater the aesthetic of a home to the tastes of a client while also staying within a budget.
-The same can be said for the data professionals building artificial intelligence products.
+The same can be said for the data professionals building artificial intelligence products for clients, for employers, or for new innovations hitting the market.

 The future is bright for the data space, as innovation continues to disrupt the industry.
 While unsettling, new advances in artificial intelligence are opening new doors for skilled developers to walk through and continue to provide value.